 Various forged products used in vehicles.
-Image Credit: Olympus Scientific Solutions Americas - Industrial Microscopy
+Image Credit: Evident Corporation - Industrial Microscopy

 Metal forging is commonly used for products that need to be strong, because forged products have a greater strength than products made by cutting, where a metal is ground with cutting equipment, or by casting, where melted metal is poured into a mold.